-Approximately 750,000 women have been implanted with Essure for permanent birth control since it was approved by the FDA in 2002.
+Approximately 750,000 women have been implanted with Essure (manufactured by Bayer) for permanent birth control since it was approved by the FDA in 2002.
 Essure is a permanent birth control device that does not require surgery.
-Unfortunately, some women have suffered serious complications including persistent pain, perforation of the uterus or fallopian tubes from migration of the Essure device, abnormal bleeding, and allergy/hypersensitivity reactions possibly related to nickel.
+Since its release, thousands of women have reported serious complications to the FDA including persistent pain, perforation of the uterus or fallopian tubes from migration of the Essure device, abnormal bleeding, unintended pregnancies, and allergy/hypersensitivity reactions.

 Reports of Essure complications reported to the FDA in recent years include the following medical problems:

 - Additional surgeries, including hysterectomy, to remove the device and repair internal organs

 - Autoimmune response to the device, including fatigue, rashes, hair loss and weight gain

 - Unintended pregnancy

 - Life-threatening ectopic pregnancy

 - Migration of the device or a device component

 - Perforation or tear of pelvic organs, including uterus or colon

 - Severe migraines and allergic reactions